Kaintara/GoFish/README.md

 - Click on a card to ask for it
 - Click on the icon of the player you want to ask
+- Click any icon to find out helpful info such as set count and number of cards in hand
+- Click on your own icon to sort the cards in your hand
 - Be Successfull!
 Or not and have to take a card from the deck by clicking on it
+- Dialog pop-up each turn describing what other player have done

 Reflection: